NimbleAINinja/swift-scribe-rs/docs/LIBRARY_USAGE.md

 ## Requirements

-### 1. Install the Swift Helper
+### 1. Install the Swift Helpers

-The library requires the Swift helper binary to be installed:
+The library requires the Swift helper binaries to be installed:

 ```bash
 # From the swift-scribe-rs repository